Available funding for United States students

 - drop below half-time attendance.

-The amount of loan for which you are eligible depends on your year of study and whether you are classed as dependent or independent:
+The amount of Financial Aid that you are eligible to receive depends on your year of study and whether you are classed as dependent or independent:

 |Year of study||Total||Subsidised||Total||Subsidised|